 Conclusion: Measuring and charting serum biochemistry with clinically relevant correction of abnormalities may reduce mortality.
 This intervention may result in a small increase in the risk for EBOV transmission to health workers.

 Remark: Whenever possible, biochemistry tests should be consolidated with EBOV testing and blood sampled via an existing intravenous line or needles with safety features to minimise the risk of needlestick injury.
-In addition to the expected survival benefits associated with treatment of severe biochemical abnormalities, the intervention could reduce iatrogenic deaths caused by inappropriate administration of electrolytes (e.g. potassium in acute renal failure).44
+In addition to the expected survival benefits associated with treatment of severe biochemical abnormalities, the intervention could reduce iatrogenic deaths caused by inappropriate administration of electrolytes (e.g. potassium in acute renal failure),44 and brain oedema associated with rapid correction of hypernatremia with hypotonic solutions.

 5. We recommend (strong) Ebola treatment unit staffing ratio of ≥1 clinician to 4 patients, including the following considerations: patient assessment ≥3 times per day and continuous (24h per day) monitoring of patients to allow prompt recognition of and reaction to acute changes in condition (moderate confidence).